Sayyida al Hurra: Early life and family

+Career

-As Governor of Tétouan
+Governor of Tétouan

 An intelligent woman, Al Hurra learned much whilst assisting her husband in his business affairs.
 She was a de facto vice-governor, with her husband entrusting the reins of power to her each time he made a trip outside the city.
 When he died in 1515, the population, who had become accustomed to seeing her exercise power, accepted her as a governor of Tétouan, giving her the title of al-Hurra.
+A (central) power vacuum emerged amidst the Moors influx into Morocco, meanwhile the city of Tétouan blossomed under its new citizens, leading to the creation of its own administration.
+From Tétouan al-Hurra held a strategic position not only for helping Moorish refugees, but also in enabling the city to become a privateering hub.

 Spanish and Portuguese sources describe al-Hurra as "their partner in the diplomatic game".
 Some historians believe that the unusual "degree of acceptance of al Hurra as a ruler" could be attributed to "Andalusian familiarity with female inheriting power from monarch families in Spain such as Isabella I of Castile."
-Others believe that al Hurra succeeded as governor because she was "the undisputed leader of pirates of the western Mediterranean".
+Others believe that al-Hurra succeeded as governor because she was "the undisputed leader of pirates of the western Mediterranean".
+According to the Moroccan historian Muhammad Ibn Azzuz Hakim she was ‘the only woman to have held sovereign power in Morocco".

 In 1541, she accepted a marriage proposal from Ahmed al-Wattasi, a Sultan of the Moroccan Wattasid dynasty, who traveled from Fez to Tétouan to marry her.
 Her marriage with him was the only recorded instance of a Moroccan king marrying outside of his capital.
-This occurred because al-Hurra was not ready to give up her role as queen of Tétouan or even to leave the city for the marriage ceremony, forcing al-Wattasi to come to her.
-It is believed that Sayyida al-Hurra insisted on this to show everybody that she was not going to give up governing Tétouan despite being married to the Sultan.
+This occurred because al-Hurra was not ready to give up her role as ruler of Tétouan or even to leave the city for the marriage ceremony, forcing al-Wattasi to come to her.
+Although she gained political support through this new alliance, Sayyida al-Hurra insisted on showing everybody that she was not going to give up governing Tétouan despite being married to the Sultan.
+Besides the unique choice for the location of their marriage ceremony, it was an uncommon practice for a man to marry a widowed woman.
+It was her power, resources, and diplomatic expertise to help strengthen unity in the northern region, that offered the sultan security.

-Sayyida al Hurra lived a life of adventure and romance.
-She appointed her brother Moulay Ibrahim as vizier to Ahmed al-Wattasi, Sultan of Fez, and this placed the Rashids as major players in the effort to unify Morocco against the fast-growing powers of Spain and Portugal.
+Sayyida al-Hurra lived a life of adventure and romance.
+She appointed her brother Moulay Ibrahim as vizier to Ahmed al-Wattasi, Sultan of Fez, and this placed the Rashidis as major players in the effort to unify Morocco against the fast-growing powers of Spain and Portugal.